rhapidfyre/Cops-n-Robbers/README.md

 have quick action, run from the cops, chase bad guys, shoot people, and gain cash.

+## Self-Sufficient Gamemode / Dependencies

+The goal is to be a self-sufficient gamemode.
+This means, while currently we use the base resources and GHMattiMySQL, the intention is that we will over time have our own integration with SQL, and handle our own chat and spawning events.
+In the interest of time, we're using dependencies.

+If you do not want to use GHMattiMySQL, spawnmanager, or any of those other resources while you contribute, simply change the dependencies in the base gamemode resource (cnrobbers).

 ## Developer Information

 If you wish to contribute or help in the development of this gamemode, you can